Capital punishment in Singapore: Statistics

 In 2023, the first execution was carried out on 26 April 2023, when a 46-year-old Singaporean Tangaraju Suppiah, who was convicted in 2018 of marijuana trafficking, was hanged at dawn.
 On 16 May 2023, three weeks after Tangaraju was put to death, 36-year-old Muhammad Faizal Mohd Shariff, a Singaporean who was found guilty in 2019 of trafficking 1.5 kg of marijuana was reported to have lost his final appeal to commute his sentence.
 A day after losing his appeal, Muhammad Faizal was hanged at dawn on 17 May 2023, with the authorities confirming his execution despite not naming Muhammad Faizal out of consideration for his family's need for privacy.
 Two executions of a 56-year-old man and 45-year-old woman (both convicted of drug offences) were scheduled to take place on 26 July and 28 July 2023 respectively; the female offender Saridewi Djamani was believed to be the first woman to be executed in 19 years, as the last known execution of a woman took place on 19 March 2004, when 37-year-old Yen May Woen was put to death for diamorphine trafficking.
 The 56-year-old male drug offender Mohd Aziz Hussain, as well as Saridewi, were both hanged as scheduled, becoming the third and fourth persons respectively to be executed in Singapore in the year of 2023.
 On 3 August 2023, Singapore carried out the hanging of Mohamed Shalleh Abdul Latiff, a 39-year-old Singaporean and former delivery driver found guilty of trafficking 54.04g of diamorphine in 2016.
+In total, five executions, all once again for drug trafficking, took place in the year 2023.

-Ahmed Salim, who was found guilty of the murder of his former fiancée, was the first criminal hanged in Singapore in 2024.
-Prior to Ahmed's execution on 28 February 2024, the last judicial hanging for murder was carried out in 2019.
+When 35-year-old Ahmed Salim was hanged on 28 February 2024 for murdering his former fiancée, he was the first criminal hanged in Singapore in that year.
+Prior to Ahmed's execution, the last judicial hanging for murder was carried out in 2019.
 As of November 2024, another eight traffickers, including Rosman Abdullah, Roslan Bakar and Pausi Jefridin, were hanged in Singapore after Ahmed.